 Genre variation is another factor that influenced out choice of texts for the corpus.
 The genologies and typologies used for constructing modern corpora are not ideal for use on historical material.
 For this reason, we have deemed it necessary to prepare a typology that would meet the requirements of KorBa.
 It is made up of several levels.

-At the highest level, the texts are divided into rhymed (which constitute 21% of segments in the corpus), non-rhymed (76% of segments) and mixed (3% of segments).
+At the highest level, the texts are divided into rhymed (which constitute 16,53% of segments in the corpus), non-rhymed (80,63% of segments) and mixed (2,85% of segments).
 Information on this subject is particularly important, as the rhythm and rhyme of a poem may influence the inflectional form of any word a corpus user might search for.

 The second level is the division between literature and non-literary texts.
 Literature has been divided further, in accordance with literary tradition, into epic, lyric, drama and syncretic texts.
 These categories, of course, contain texts representative of literary genres characteristic for the epoch.
 The detailed classification of non-literary texts corresponds with the typology used in NKJP, as much as it is possible in the case of historical texts.
 Due to difficulties with categorizing the Bible, we have decided to treat it separately from all other texts.
-Listed below are all the types and genres of texts in the corpus:

 types | genres |